-In the Swiss alpine village Andermatt, Frankie Parham, Roger Granville and Maximilian Fane have developed a new concert series to foster both the musicians and audiences of tomorrow.
-Meet the dynamic trio and discover their unique take on community-, talent- and audience development in an inspiring alpine location.
+In the Swiss alpine village of Andermatt, Frankie Parham, Roger Granville and Maximilian Fane have developed a new concert series to foster both the musicians and audiences of tomorrow.
+Meet the dynamic trio and discover their unique take on performance in an inspiring alpine location.

 A short commute from Zurich, Lugano and Milan sits Andermatt in the Swiss Canton of Uri.
 1830 marked an important year in the alpine village’s history, as it saw the opening of the famous Gotthard Pass.
 While the new route connected northern and southern Switzerland, Andermatt profited from the country’s improved connectivity and transformed into a popular sanitarium.
 Resting at around 1400 meters above sea-level, the destination also served as a garrison town for the Swiss Federal Army since 1885.
 These days, however, a new chapter in the mountain village’s history is being written – with an Egyptian visionary and three Britons in love with classical music playing leading parts in the story.

 Frankie Parham, Roger Granville and Maximilian Fane all grew up in the United Kingdom and have a love of music that is both infectious and charming.
 Each member of the trio follows a busy international schedule.
 Nevertheless, they regularly meet in Andermatt.
 The mountain village has developed into a year-round destination in recent years, with apartment buildings, hotels, a Scottish-style 18-hole golf course, a modern ski resort from Andermatt to Disentis and a state-of-the-art concert hall.

 Andermatt concert hall was inaugurated in 2019.

 650 guests may follow a show at the same time.

 The Berliner Philharmoniker inaugurated the hall with a spectacular concert